Challenges in Large-Scale Active Directory Group Management

 folders and printers.

-Users are attached to groups based on their job requirements -- be
+Users are attached to groups permanently, for example based on

 Groups may be nested, to simplify management.

-Over time, the number of groups grows and in some organizations may
+Over time, the number of groups and in some cases may surpass the

-Complexity in managing large numbers of changes in security group
+Complexity in managing large numbers of changes in group

 membership leads to real business problems: